CottageLabs/oarr/README.md

             "software" : [
                 {
-                    "name" : "<name of software used to provide this repository>", "verson" : "<version of software used to provide this repository>", "url" : "<url for the software/this version of the software>" }
+                    "name" : "<name of software used to provide this repository>", "version" : "<version of software used to provide this repository>", "url" : "<url for the software/this version of the software>" }
             ],